Siddhi Narasimha Malla: Religious works

 Siddhinarasimha was an extremely religious king and lived a disciplined life.
 He was a Hindu but had a liberal outlook on all religions.
 He also built several temples such as the Krishna Mandir in 1636.
-He ritually performed Koti Hom (sacrificial ceremony), and wrote devotional songs in Maithili.
+He ritually performed Koti Hom (sacrificial ceremony), and wrote devotional songs in Newar and Maithili.
 He also renovated many temples built by the early Malla kings.

 He made it customary for the people returning from Lhasa to undergo a purification process.
 In 1652, he went on a two-year pilgrimage to India.

+Literary works

+Illustration from Gopinathya Gita, a tulanpati (a type of paubha painting) with the poem written beneath.

+Siddhi Narasimha Malla is known as first playwriter in Newar language.
+The Ekadashivrata Pyakhan, written in 1633 CE, is first drama composed in Newar language by him.
+He also composed Kartika Pyakhana in Newar language which is still performed every year in Patan since its inception in 1641 CE.

+Similarly, Gopinathya Gita, a 31-poem composed by Siddhi Narasimha Malla in Newar, is considered an important work in Newar literature, some of which are still sang in Kartik Nach.

 Death

 In 1657, he abdicated as the King and went on a religious exile.
 He lived on the banks of Ganges and in his last years went to Vanarasi where died in 1661.